pypeit/PypeIt/doc/tutorials/mosfire_howto.rst

 the user can edit these columns according to the preferred reduction (see :ref:`a-b_differencing` and :ref:`2d_combine` for more info).

-Finally, in this example, we also edit the :ref:`pypeit_file:Parameter Block` adding the following lines:
+Finally, in this example, we also edit the :ref:`parameter_block` adding the following lines:

 .. code-block:: ini